Have you ever wondered how much life insurance costs?

 How much does life insurance cost in Canada?

-A 30-year-old healthy individual may pay less than $15 per month for a 10-year lowest price term life insurance policy worth $100,000.
-The same life insurance policy, however, may cost more than $100 per month for a 60-year-old smoker.
+The average life insurance premiums in Canada depends on both personal factors, like age and health, and the specifics of your life insurance plan as there are 5 main types of life insurance.
+A 30-year-old healthy individual may pay less than $15 per month for a 10-year lowest price term life insurance plan worth $100,000.
+The same insurance plan, however, may cost more than $100 per month for a 60-year-old smoker.

+That is why assuming you'll be paying the average life insurance premiums in Canada is not realistic.
 Find your cheap life insurance quote to find out how much you’ll have to pay for this kind of coverage and how much you'll need to pay for things like debts, education costs, and other family financial obligations.

 Keys Takeaways